-Newmor Wallcoverings (part of Newmor Group Limited) specialise in commercial quality, wide-width fabric-backed vinyl wallcoverings.
-We have offices in the UK, Poland, Germany, Dubai and Singapore further supported by a well established international distributor network, currently operating in over 70 counties worldwide.
-At Newmor we care about our products, our services and our customers.
+Newmor Wallcoverings (a division of Newmor Group Limited) is a leading supplier of timber based fit out materials, producing decorative panels, architectural profiles and doors for industries across the world.
+Newmor Wallcoverings cares. we care about our products, our services and our customers.
 We understand that your privacy is important and that you care about how your personal data is used and shared online.
-We respect and value the privacy of everyone who visits this website, https://newmor.com and will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights under the law.
+We respect and value the privacy of everyone who trades with us and / or visits this website, www.Newmor.com and will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights under the law.

 - Definitions and Interpretation

 In this Policy, the following terms shall have the following meanings:

 |“Account”||means a credit account or an account required to access and/or use certain areas and features of our site ;|